-In section 5, we present the estimated THS model in terms of the mean of the posterior distribution of the inherent elastic moduli and orientation at each depth.
-Particular emphasis is placed on the inherent S-wave anisotropy γ (eqn.
-(5)) and the dip and strike angles (θ, φ) that describe the orientation of the medium because these are the variables that are best constrained by surface wave data.
-The inherent representation of anisotropy presents the elastic tensor in the coordinate frame of the medium as shown in Figure 1.
+In Section 5, we present the estimated THS model in terms of the mean of the posterior distribution of the inherent elastic moduli and orientation at each depth.
+Particular emphasis is placed on the inherent S-wave anisotropy γ (eq.
+5) and the dip and strike angles (θ, φ) that describe the orientation of the medium's anisotropy attributes because these are the variables that are best constrained by surface wave data.
+The inherent representation of anisotropy presents the elastic tensor in the coordinate frame of the medium as shown in Fig. 1.
 In the medium frame, the 3-axis of the coordinate system aligns with the symmetry axis of the medium and there is no azimuthal anisotropy.
 However, in the coordinate system of observation the 3-axis lies normal to the Earth's surface and observations of anisotropy depend on how components of the elastic tensor are affected by the tilt of the medium.
-When a hexagonally symmetric medium is tilted, both apparent S-wave radial anisotropy ($\hat{\gamma}$, eqn.
-(6)) and apparent SV-wave azimuthal anisotropy ($\hat{\Gamma}$, eqn.
-(7)) may be observed.
-Indeed, most studies of anisotropy using surface waves have described anisotropy in terms of $\hat{\gamma}$ [e.g., Shapiro et al., 2004; Panning and Romanowicz, 2006; Marone et al., 2007; Nettles and Dziewoński, 2008; Duret et al., 2010; Huang et al., 2010; Moschetti et al., 2010; Yuan et al., 2011; Xie et al., 2013; French and Romanowicz, 2014] or $\hat{\Gamma}$ [e.g., Simons et al., 2002; Marone and Romanowicz, 2007; Yao et al., 2010; Lin et al., 2011; Yuan et al., 2011; Pandey et al., 2015].
-As discussed by Xie et al. [2015] the apparent values can be computed from the inherent values.
+When a hexagonally symmetric medium is tilted, both apparent S-wave radial anisotropy $(\hat{\gamma}, \text{eq.
+6})$ and apparent SV-wave azimuthal anisotropy $(\hat{\Gamma}, \text{eq.
+7})$ may be observed.
+Indeed, most studies of anisotropy using surface waves have described anisotropy in terms of $\hat{\gamma}$ (e.g. Shapiro et al. 2004; Panning & Romanowicz 2006; Marone et al. 2007; Nettles & Dziewoński 2008; Duret et al. 2010; Huang et al. 2010; Moschetti et al. 2010; Yuan et al. 2011; Xie et al. 2013; French & Romanowicz 2014) or $\hat{\Gamma}$ (e.g. Simons et al. 2002; Marone & Romanowicz 2007; Yao et al. 2010; Lin et al. 2011; Yuan et al. 2011; Pandey et al. 2015).
+As discussed by Xie et al. (2015), the apparent values can be computed from the inherent values.
 In order to aid comparison with other studies, we summarize here the apparent S-wave radial anisotropy and apparent azimuthal anisotropy computed from the estimated inherent elastic tensor and its orientation.